We have a Code of Conduct which applies to all councillors and is designed to ensure that the highest ethical standards are maintained.

 After an investigation and additional consideration by the Monitoring Officer and independent person, the Standards Committee decides on whether a breach of the code has happened and what action, if any, should be taken.

-To complain about the conduct of a district or parish councillor please complete and submit our Member complaint form.
+To complain about the conduct of a district or parish councillor please complete and submit our councillor complaint form.

 Your identity and summary of the complaint will normally be disclosed to the councillor you have complained about.
 Please make it clear in your complaint if this concerns you.